Policies

 Staff members have a duty through their contract to immediately disclose during their employment if they are:

-· charged or convicted of any criminal offence;
+- charged or convicted of any criminal offense;

 Staff will also be asked at their yearly annual appraisal meetings whether they have any of the above to disclose, including where relevant disqualification under the Childcare Act 2006.